buley/dash/README.md

 #### Removing An Object Store

-[`Delete`ing](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-delete) an object store requires a "versionchange" type transaction.
+[`Delete`ing](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-delete) an object store removes the object store, any associated indexes and its content.
+A `delete` requires a "versionchange" type transaction.

 ##### Removing An Object Store Example: Simple Case